Heritage Conservation Toolbox

 Cultural Heritage Landscape Conservation

-The Region of Waterloo is developing an Implementation Guideline for Cultural Heritage Landscape Conservation that will provide guidance to development applicants, the Regional Heritage Planning Advisory Committee (HPAC), Municipal Heritage Advisory Committees (MHAC), and Regional and Area Municipal staff, in the conservation of significant Cultural Heritage Landscapes (CHLs) in Waterloo Region.
-The following is the second draft of the proposed implementation guideline.
+The Region of Waterloo has developed an Implementation Guideline for Cultural Heritage Landscape Conservation, which provides guidance to development applicants, the Regional Heritage Planning Advisory Committee (HPAC), Municipal Heritage Advisory Committees (MHAC), and Regional and Area Municipal staff, in the conservation of significant Cultural Heritage Landscapes (CHLs) in Waterloo Region.

 Scenic Roads and Special Character Streets